 Whether past benefits that you received leads to an inadmissibility problem when applying for a green card depends primarily on:

-Before getting worried that you’ve received one of the types of benefits that create inadmissibility, it’s worth doublechecking that you’re even among the categories of immigrants for whom this could be a problem.
+Before getting worried that you’ve received public benefits that could lead to an inadmissibility finding, it’s worth doublechecking that you’re even among the categories of immigrants for whom "public charge" is a consideration.
 See Who May Be Found Inadmissible, and Denied a Green Card for Income Reasons, as a Likely Public Charge for more information and some exceptions.

 The truth of the matter is, however, that most categories of applicants for immigrant visas or green cards, including those applying for family-based or employment-based visas, will have to deal with the public charge ground of inadmissibility.

-Having received benefits under any of the following programs could negatively impact your application for U.S. permanent residence or a change of status in the U.S.:
+Having received benefits under any of the following programs could negatively impact your application for a U.S. visa or green card:

 IMPORTANT NOTE REGARDING CORONAVIRUS: USCIS states that people with symptoms (fever, cough, shortness of breath) should "seek necessary medical treatment or preventive services," and that this "will not negatively affect any alien as part of a future Public Charge analysis."